elithrar/simple-scrypt/README.md

 * Upgrade the parameters used to generate keys as hardware improves by storing them with the derived key (the scrypt spec. doesn't allow for this by default).
 * Provide your own parameters (if you wish to).

-The API closely mirrors Go's [bcrypt](https://golang.org/x/crypto/bcrypt) library in an effort to make it easy to migrate—and because it's an easy to grok API.:wq
+The API closely mirrors Go's [bcrypt](https://golang.org/x/crypto/bcrypt) library in an effort to make it easy to migrate—and because it's an easy to grok API.

-## Simple Example
+## Example

 simple-scrypt doesn't try to re-invent the wheel or do anything "special".
 It wraps the `scrypt.Key` function as thinly as possible, generates a crytographically secure salt for you using Go's `crypto/rand` package, and returns the derived key with the parameters prepended: